SmokkoZ/accounting/docs/architecture/frontend-architecture.md

 )
 ```

-If your version supports table selections in `st.dataframe`, you can use those for bulk actions; otherwise keep a `CheckboxColumn("✓")`.
+If your version supports table selections in `st.dataframe`, you can use those for bulk actions; otherwise keep a `CheckboxColumn("âœ“")`.

 ### E) Streaming, Progress, and Documents